 All students are required to take COMLEX-USA Level 1 exam following successful completion of the preclinical curriculum.
 Students must obtain approval from the Board Review Team to take the COMLEX Level 1 examination.
 Students are expected to take COMLEX Level 1 by the end of rotation timeslot 2 of their third year.

-Students will be required to take a COMSAE during the Convergence Course in the spring semester at which time only students who receive a score 500 or greater on the COMSAE will be allowed to sit for the COMLEX Level 1 examination in May.
-Those not meeting this benchmark will be reviewed by the Board Review Team which will prescribe an academic plan for each student which may utilize the Clinical Enrichment Elective (CEE) rotation in addition to completing CEE requirements.
-Student must take a subsequent COMSAE examination schedule by the COM and must reach 450 or greater to be approved to take the COMLEX.
+Students will be required to take a COMSAE during the Convergence Course in the spring semester at which time only students who receive a score of 500 or greater will be allowed to sit for the COMLEX Level 1 examination in May.
+Those not meeting this benchmark will be reviewed by the Board Review Team which will prescribe an academic plan for each student which may utilize the Clinical Education Enrichment (CEE) rotation in addition to completing CEE requirements.
+Students must take a subsequent COMSAE examination scheduled and proctored by the COM and must reach 450 or greater to be approved to take the COMLEX.
 All COMSAE results must be shared with the Board Review Team who will monitor student performance until each student qualifies to take the Level 1 Exam.
-Students who do not meet the requirements and have not been approved to take the COMLEX Level 1 will have a maximum of 1-year time period from the completion of MS2 year to meet the requirements or be recommended to SPG for dismissal.
-The Board Review Team on the Erie/Greensburg/Elmira campuses is overseen by the Director/Assistant Director of Board Preparation, Associate/Assistant Dean of Preclinical Education and Associate Dean of Clinical Curriculum Integration and Associate Deans of Preclinical and Clinical Education.